dotnet/vscode-dotnet-runtime/vscode-dotnet-runtime-extension/README.md

 ## .NET Foundation

-The .NET Runtime Install Tool is a [.NET Foundation](https://www.dotnetfoundation.org/projects) project.
+The .NET Install Tool is a [.NET Foundation](https://www.dotnetfoundation.org/projects) project.

 See the [.NET home repo](https://github.com/Microsoft/dotnet) to find other .NET-related projects.